rafael-santiago/dev-enigma/README.md

 ```

 This ``device driver`` uses another [library](https://github.com/rafael-santiago/eel) of mine related with the ``Enigma``.
-Here basically you will use its conveniences in order to setup your "kenigma" ;)
+Here, basically you will use its conveniences in order to setup your "k-enigma" ;)

 You should learn how to configure the machine elements using [eel](https://github.com/rafael-santiago/eel) by reading
 its ``README``.
 I will abstract these details here.
-However it is pretty simple.
+However, it is pretty simple.

 So, you need two "alien" ``includes`` to compile this sample: